 I do not want you to make any assumptions here.
 There is grey area here regarding every person’s life experience, but we must come to terms with Jesus’ perspective of every area of our lives.
 If there is anything about which we are unsure if it builds us up in Jesus, leave it behind during your pursuit to break up your fallow ground.

 Prompt, Implicit Obedience to the Holy Spirit

 For those who live according to the flesh set their minds on the things of the flesh, but those who live according to the Spirit set their minds on the things of the Spirit. – Romans 8:5

 Third, we must give our attention to the Spirit-filled life of Romans 8.
 The Spirit that raised Christ from the dead lives in us and we can grow in receptiveness to his leadership.
 This is far more applicable to the seemingly insignificant details of our day than the rare major experience.
 We must become receptive to the faint impression of the Holy Spirit in the mundane moments of daily life.
 It could be something as simple as picking up a piece of trash or smiling at a stranger.
 Begin to ask the Holy Spirit for ways to demonstrate the love of Jesus to those around you and obey especially in the little things.

 You will begin to recognize and become familiar with the leadership of the Holy Spirit more and more as we continue this journey.
 The confession of sin and removal of doubtful things makes each of us a ready vessel of God’s love (2 Tim 2:21).
 Jesus used a small community operating in this value to launch the New Testament church.
-Could you imagine what would happen to our communities if the churches of Arkansas did this?
+Could you imagine what would happen to our communities if our churches did this?

 Public Confession of Jesus